Whitewater woman, 20, dies in crash

 Deputies responded to the single vehicle rollover crash at about 6:34 p.m.
 Monday at East Highway 59 and County KK, the release states.

 The initial investigation showed the vehicle was driving “at a high rate of speed” before avoiding another vehicle also traveling eastbound on Highway 59, according to the release.
-The 20-year-old woman swerved to the left and entered a ditch, where her vehicle rolled over an unknown amount of times, the release states.
+The 20-year-old woman swerved to the left and entered a ditch, where her vehicle rolled over an unknown amount of times.

 The Rock County reconstruction team is investigating.
 The driver’s name will be released by the Medical Examiner’s Office after notification of family, according to the release.